 - Contact your bank or credit card provider and let them know what has happened

 - Keep an eye out for any bills or emails about goods or services you haven't ordered

 - Check your bank statements regularly and alert your bank if there is any suspicious activity

 - Keep an eye on your credit score for any unexpected dips

-- Call Credit, Experian and Equifax to ensure credit isn't taken out in your name
+- Call Credit or Experian to ensure credit isn't taken out in your name

 - Do not click on any suspicious links.
 This could result in you giving a fraudster even more access to your personal or financial details

 - Always question uninvited emails, calls etc. in case it's a scam.
 Instead, contact the company directly using a known email or phone number

 - Don't accept friend requests from people you don't know on social media and review your privacy settings

 - Report any suspected phishing attempts to the police and Action Fraud

 - Register with the Cifas protective registration service.
 This will slow down credit applications made in your name with additional verification checks made to ascertain that the applicant is actually you